The Swiss authorities online

 The online questionnaire will help you determine whether your company is subject to VAT, and allow you, at the same time, to submit the registration.

-Start-Biz is a free online service offered by SECO to make it easier for you to register your company with the following agencies: Trade register, VAT, social insurance and accident insurance:
+EasyGov is a online service offered by SECO to make it easier for you to register your company with the following agencies: Trade register, VAT, social insurance and accident insurance: